Driving Opportunities for the Insurance Sector with AI-Powered Tech

 Gartner states that by 2020, 85% of customer interaction won’t require human input.
 With the rise of artificial intelligence (AI), the digital experience will replace the human touch in service business areas, saving the FTE for companies.
 Technology becomes the driving force behind the insurance landscape as well, changing the way companies process customer data and interact with clients.

 The insurance business is taking advantage of AI’s exponential growth by automating processes that were traditionally tough to optimize.
-With artificial intelligence getting integrated into almost every part of the insurance ecosystem, it empowers product innovation and significant improvements across the entire value chain.
+With AI getting integrated into almost every part of the insurance ecosystem.
+It empowers product innovation and significant improvements across the entire value chain.

 Each of AI’s assets, including machine learning (ML), text, image, video and audio analytics, natural language processing (NLP) and robotics automation, affect the insurance sector.
-AI algorithms assist insurers in fraud detection, claim management, risk evaluation, customer engagement, cross-selling opportunities identification and digital integration.
+AI algorithms assist insurers in fraud detection, claim management, risk evaluation and customer engagement.
+Also, it covers cross-selling opportunities identification and digital integration.

 Streamline Customer Experience